ocean-p/Shopping-Online-1/README.md

 * Guest(no login): view products, search by categories or name or range of money.
 * User: add to cart, up-down amount of products in cart, check out.
 * Admin: CRUD products.

+More details about this project, you can read in file Requirements.pdf.